Saviour1001/Saviour1001/README.md

 - Enhancing my competitive coding skills

-- Exploring [Bitcoin Core](https://bitcoincore.org/) under the event of [Summer of Bitcoin](https://summerofbitcoin.org/) and contributing towards it.
+- Exploring [Bitcoin Core](https://bitcoincore.org/) and contributing towards it.

 - Mentoring students at the event [GirlScript Winter of Contributing](https://gwoc.girlscript.tech/) and introducing them to the amazing world of Open Source.